mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/install/deploy-kaptain/index.md

 ## Enable and deploy Kaptain using the DKP CLI (Essential only)

 Follow these steps to enable Kaptain in air-gapped and networked environments from the DKP CLI:

+1. Ensure you [reference the cluster on which you want to deploy Kaptain](https://archive-docs.d2iq.com/dkp/kaptain/2.0.0/install/prerequisites/#install-dependencies#reference-the-cluster-on-which-you-must-execute-the-commands).
+For customers with an Essential license and a single-cluster experience, the `clusterKubeconfig.conf` is your Essential cluster.
+For customers with an Enterprise license and multi-cluster experience, your `clusterKubeconfig.conf` is the managed or attached cluster where you will install Kaptain.

 1. Enable Kaptain to deploy to [your existing Management, Managed and Attached clusters][existcluster] with an `AppDeployment` resource.